Operations Manager

 What we offer

-Identifying areas of public policy optimization and accountability on quality of life issues impacting migration trends to the Midwest to support the data center industry.
+Identifying areas of public policy optimization and accountability on quality-of-life issues impacting migration trends.

 Politics and accountability

 Upon moving to the Midwest there were open and obvious discrepancies in the public record data available for the area and the lived experience of the residents.
-This triggered community involvement and research into public records and policies and procedures.
-Their goal is to improve the lived experience and quality of life of all residents by assisting in guiding a narrative that supports all residents by demanding accountability on subjects that directly impacts residents.
+This triggered community involvement and research into public records focusing on policies and procedures.
+Their goal is to improve the lived experience and quality of life of all residents by assisting in guiding a narrative that supports all residents by demanding accountability on subjects ranging from political accountability to new school zoning which directly impacts residents.

 How can we help?